bong-inc/bong-maps/README.md

 This project was developed during spring 2020 by @emja, @thhk, @krbh, @frai and @jglr

 ## Running the application
 Download the [latest release](https://github.itu.dk/trbj/BFST20Gruppe21/releases) as a .jar file.

-To run the application, this file should be executed, either by opening it directly or running it from the command line like so:
+To run the application, this file should be executed by opening it directly.

+It is also possible to run it from the command line like so:

 ```
 java - jar bfst.jar
 ```

+Running the application using the command line exposes useful logging for development purposes.

 ## Development
 This project was initialized using [gradle](https://gradle.org/).
 Common tasks can be run through this tool.
 The tool is provided with the source code, so no installation is required.
 Only a compatible JDK is  required.
-All commands are using the already provided [gradle wrapper](https://github.itu.dk/trbj/BFST20Gruppe21/blob/master/gradlew)
+All commands are using the already provided [gradle wrapper](https://github.itu.dk/trbj/BFST20Gruppe21/blob/master/gradlew).

+### Dev Tools
+The dev tools provide access to advanced features, not meant for the end user.
+Some of the dev tools provide useful logging, that only is exposed when the application is run from the command line or from an IDE.

 ### Running the application directly from source files